“Wake up, Jacob, kindle up a light if you wanna see Corey in a polecat fight!”

 This was the jingle that dad woke me with every morning, and it was always accompanied by a ruckus: a squeaking cabinet door, a busy toothbrush, a coffeecup clanking against its siblings, and the chattering of a frying pan.
 It was pointless to haggle for extra sleep when my father was home.
 But on the mornings he was already at work, I routinely begged my mom for “five more minutes,” and she routinely gave in.
 Mom, unlike dad, approached the early hours with expert gentleness, closing cupboards softly, running faucets at a quarter turn.
 She woke me with a kiss on the forehead.

-Like most southerners living in a small town, we were churchgoers.
+Like most families in the small town of Grand Bay, Alabama, we were churchgoers.
 Mom made sure I was involved in Christmas pageants and Vacation Bible School.
 As soon as I was old enough to be on stage, I was singing in front of the congregation.
 But far more important to me than performing at church was the idea of God: that He loved me, that He wanted to be a part of my life, and that I could be a part of His.

 My favorite memories of those early years are evenings at the dining room table.
 The three of us took turns saying grace, a ceremony that dad initiated by setting his calloused, open hands on the table.
 We answered the gesture by grabbing hold of them and bowing our heads.
 “Humble our hearts, dear Lord…” he began.
 The table talk that ensued usually involved dad’s workday or mom’s involvement at church.
 Dad fielded any questions that I threw at him.
 As the evening drew on, my father’s wit emerged, leaving mom and I laughing until our cheeks ached and our eyes burned with tears.